mkierzenka/SWDevProj/report/doc.md

 include operations to store and perform operations on data, such as map.
 A Schema will be used to describe the Dataframe's column structure.
 A DataFrame will be immutable, so it will not support operations such as deleting, setting, and modifying columns and rows.

+DataFrame's data storage will change.
+In previous assignments, DataFrames held all of their data in columns and rows.
+However we now want to make them distributed.
+Instead of storing the actual data, frames will now hold a DistributedArray.
+This array will hold keys that map to chunks of the DataFrame's data.

+The DataFrame will hold a KVStore object so that it can look up data as requested by the user.

 The DataFrame will have methods that support converting data types into frames.
 An example is fromArray; it will take in an array of a certain type, and it will return the DataFrame version.
-It will also put the serialized data into the given key-value store, with the specified key.
-These methods will exist for all supported data types (bool, int, floats, strings), and for arrays of these types.
+It will do so by breaking up the array into chunks; each chunk will be assigned a key to be stored in the distributed KV system.
+The key will then be added to the frame's distributed array.
+Once the array is completely broken up and stored, the DataFrame will be serialized and stored under its key in the distributed system.

+Fields:
+-DistributedArray (to hold keys to the DataFrame's chunks of data)
+-KVStore: to look up data using the keys in the DistributedArray
+-Schema: keeps track of the DataFrame's column structure

+Methods (new ones we anticipate):
+-all the methods that create a DataFrame from a data type (ex. fromArray, fromScalar, etc.)
+-local_map: perform an operation on all data that is only held on a certain node

 *Serializer: This class will be similar to the one started in Assignment 6.
 It will be in charge of serializing and deserializing data, and buffering the result.
 The Serializer